 The state of North Carolina has a straightforward eviction process.
-As a landlord, it's your responsibility to ensure you strictly follow the eviction law.
+As a rental property landlord, it's your responsibility to ensure you strictly follow the eviction law.
 If you fail to do so, not only will the eviction delay, but you may also find yourself battling a lawsuit.

 So, in this post, we'll take you through everything you need to know about the North Carolina Eviction Process.